 • Then place a spoon (or fork) or trivet on top of the herbs, which will help keep them down during the air frying.

-• Air Fry for 3 to 6 minutes, or until the leaves are completely dried.
+• Set cook time for 3-6 minutes, or until the leaves are completely dried.

 Equipment